NextCenturyCorporation/AIDA-Interchange-Format/python/VIRTUAL-README.md

 $ pip install -r requirements.txt
 ```

-Your virtual environment will be automatically activated after running the virutalenv command.
+Your virtual environment will be activated after running these commands.
 The following sections describe deactivating and re-activating the virtual environment.

 ## Deactivate virtual environment